-Cherry trees are a sight to behold in the spring when the tree blossoms in great colors.
+Cherry trees, also known as the cherry blossom trees, are a sight to behold in the spring when they blossom in great colors.
 These trees produce delicious fruit that most people know and enjoy eating.
 If you are considering adding this to your garden, then you need to make sure you are buying the right one.
 You can buy cherry trees online for the best results.

 Here are the steps to raising healthy cherries

 Step 1: Cherry Tree Type

 Your choice of a cherry tree depends on the climate.
 Consider your climatic zones to make sure that your cherry blossom trees can grow and blossom effectively, and produce healthy fruits.
 For instance, sweet cherries grow in areas with mild summer temperatures and moderate winter temperatures.

 Also, the size of your tree is another factor to consider.
 Do you want a standard, dwarf, or semi-dwarf tree?
 A standard tree has a typical height of 40’’.
 This might be too big for those who want to plant a tree in their home for its aesthetic value.
 Home growers can opt for dwarf and semi-dwarf trees which can range from five to 20’ tall.
 These are the most common tree types in home gardens.

 While choosing the tree type, you should also consider the chilling factor.
 During fall, such trees go into dormancy and start to lose their leaves.
 It would require a temperature of somewhere between 35 and 55 Fahrenheit for them to produce well.
 Luckily, this factor is considered when they are rated for different climate zones.
 So, if you select a variety that is advised by your local extension service, this requirement would have already been factored in.